ajwills72/rmip/docs/openses_task1.md

 ## The Interface

-We will be covering the interface in detail in Week 3 when we look at building an OpenSesame experiment.
+We will be covering the interface in detail in the video on building an OpenSesame experiment.
 For now, all we want to do is change one setting to make the interface a little less cryptic.
 You will notice that the toolbar is a little nondescript and looks like this:

 ![opensesame toolbar](images/os_toolbar.png)